 Gradebook Example: Spanish Listening Quizzes - Data Presented by Adventure Unit and by Student

 As soon as students finish the quiz, the teacher can see their scores in the Gradebook by going to the Gradebook tab and selecting Listening Quiz in the target language.
 Students whose scores are green may move forward in the adventure to practice speaking, reading and writing skills.
 Students whose scores are highlighted in yellow and red need more practice and should review previous videos and games a few more times.
 They may also need to work with the teacher 1:1 or in a small group to help them catch up with the rest of the class.
-Teachers may also assign videos and games as home to give students additional time to practice.
+Teachers may also assign videos and games as homework to give students additional time to practice.
 If you would like to do that, simply share the link to the activity in your LMS (i.e. Canvas, Google Classroom) or email it to students.

 5. Practice Speaking

 Lesson 15: Students watch the review video on their own and answer questions independently.
 We recommend having students use their headphones to eliminate distractions.
 This activity encourages students to begin speaking in the target language and learn how to answer different types of questions related to this content.
 Similar to the “Watch and Learn” module, this module has 3 videos in the Dual Language course: 1) Spanish video 2) English video 3) Bilingual video.
 If you are implementing a Full Immersion course, you will see only one video.
 For example, if you are implementing the Spanish Full Immersion course, you’ll see a video in Spanish.

 Lesson 16: Teacher guides the discussion about the Forest Adventure asking students to describe what happened in the story and answer various questions.
 Teacher should provide support, positive reinforcement and corrective feedback as needed.
 If students are able to answer questions correctly, move on to the next step.
 If not, go back to the previous activities and review.